LordMikkel/Get_next_line/README.md

 ## 💻  Example Usage

+Compile and run with a test file:

 ```bash
 $ ./a.out example.txt
 ```
 This will read and display the contents of example.txt line by line.

 If you run the program without arguments, it will read from standard input:
 ```bash
 $ ./a.out
 Hello, world!    <- You type this